SantyTaco/topl_back_end_exercise/README.md

 npm run dev
 ```

-Once the server is runing you can use Postman or Swagger to test the API.
+Once the server is running, the API can be used in Postman or Swagger to test the API.
 The endpoint URL is:

 http://localhost:6070/articles/search

- Query Params:
+ Query Parameters:

  * keyword*: This is the purpose of your search.
 Articles returned are filtered by the given keywords
  * max: Specify the number of articles that will be returned
  * inTitle: It accepts true or false, and it enables searching by title